In the previous post, we looked at what Tech Insights is and why it is useful. Now let’s get it running.

 The Tech Insights backend is responsible for running fact retrievers, storing facts, and evaluating checks.

-Install it in your backend package by running following command from backstage root directory:
+Install it in your backend package by running following command from Backstage root directory:

 yarn --cwd packages/backend add @backstage-community/plugin-tech-insights-backend